QuantEcon/lecture-python-intro/lectures/money_inflation.md

 $$ (eq:seignsteady)

-The left side is the steady-state amount of **seigniorage** or government revenues that the government gathers by paying a gross rate of return $\bar R < 1$ on currency.
+The left side is the steady-state amount of **seigniorage** or government revenues that the government gathers by paying a gross rate of return $\bar R \le 1$ on currency.

 The right side is government expenditures.